GUARANTEED EXPERT BIRD CONTROL

 Other Press Features

+The WSJ reached out to Bell Bird Control about preventing property damage caused by pigeons and gulls.
 Architect Sid Schlomann's business has gone to the birds.
 Mr. Schlomann, an in-house architect for the U.S. Postal Service who helps manage construction, renovation and repair matters in the New York metropolitan area, has turned his attention to the unsightly and unsanitary droppings and property damage caused by pigeons and seagulls.

+The NY Times spoke with Bell Bird Control about the best ways to solve pigeon problems in New York City.
 There must be 50 ways to get rid of pigeons, but not 50 effective ways.
 New Yorkers have tried broadcasting falcon shrieks, installing beach balls painted with big eyeballs, posting fake owls on cornices, strewing mothballs on roosts, even using Avitrol, a hallucinogenic advice now outlawed in the state, which made birds ‘go on a bad trip’, persuading their pets to stay away.

-Our co-op on the Upper West Side is next door to a grocery store.
+The New York Times asked Bell Bird Control to help answer a real estate and property management question related to pigeons making messes and nests. from Our co-op on the Upper West Side is next door to a grocery store.
 Our back courtyard shares open space with the grocery store’s air vents and cooling system.
 Pigeons are nesting around the store’s cooling system, providing food for rats.
 Our co-op hired an exterminator, but so long as the nests remain, the problem continues.
 The store’s management company has not returned our calls.
 When we called 311, we received a warning from the city that our building was in violation of health codes and would face fines if the pigeon problem was not resolved.
 We called 311 again to explain.
 The operator opened a new service complaint, but we have heard nothing back.
 That was six months ago.
 What recourse do we have?

+The NY Times asked Bell Bird Control to help with a real estate and property damage question relates to pigeons and pest birds.
 I live in a condominium with beautiful landscaping, trees — and lots of birds.
 The air-conditioning and heating units in the apartments are vented outdoors through louvers built into the building’s brick facade.
 Birds nest in the spaces between the louvers and the cooling-and-heating units, leaving behind droppings and nesting material.
 It is messy and a health hazard, but does not damage the appliances.
 The board says condo owners are responsible for cleaning and removing the nests.
 But shouldn’t this be the board’s responsibility, since the nests are in the facade and not in the appliances?